-Meanwhile, a brutal media war between the two countries was launched, as Turkey hosted the headquarters of television stations, funded by Qatar and run by Egyptian members and sympathizers of the Muslim Brotherhood, with the purpose to attack and discredit the new Egyptian state and president.
+Meanwhile, a brutal media war between the two countries was launched, as Turkey hosted the headquarters of television stations, funded by Qatar and run by Egyptian members and sympathizers of the Muslim Brotherhood, with the purpose of attacking and discrediting the new Egyptian state and president.
 Ironically, the economic relationship between the two countries has not been influenced by this political rift.
 The bilateral trade between Egypt and Turkey has reached unprecedented levels despite the ongoing political conflicts and media wars.
-In 2020 and 2021, Egypt is number one on the list of the countries Turkey exports products to, with a trade volume exceeding three billion US Dollars.
+In 2020 and 2021, Egypt is number one on the list of the countries Turkey exports products, with a trade volume exceeding three billion US Dollars.

-Over the past eight years, the Turkish-Egyptian bilateral disputes, had been magnified by the bigger conflicts between Turkey and Arab Gulf countries.
-In 2017, Egypt with Gulf states of Saudi Arabia, United Arab Emirates (UAE), and Bahrain decided to declare a diplomatic boycott against Qatar, on the background of its continued support to the Muslim Brotherhood group and for using Al-Jazeera TV for attacking neighbor Arab regimes.
-Immediately, Turkey jumped to support Qatar against the Arab quartet through signing a number of economic and military agreements, that did not only serve Qatar but also helped Turkey survive massive economic shocks and inflations.
+Over the past eight years, the Turkish-Egyptian bilateral disputes have been magnified by the bigger conflicts between Turkey and Arab Gulf countries.
+In 2017, Egypt with the Gulf states of Saudi Arabia, United Arab Emirates (UAE), and Bahrain decided to declare a diplomatic boycott against Qatar, on the background of its continued support to the Muslim Brotherhood group and for using Al-Jazeera TV to attack neighbor Arab regimes.
+Immediately, Turkey jumped to support Qatar against the Arab quartet by signing some economic and military agreements, that not only served Qatar but also helped Turkey survive massive economic shocks and inflations.

 In parallel, the conflict between Turkey and UAE went as deep as using military power, however indirectly, against each other.
-In January 2020, one month after Turkey’s intervention in support of the Tripoli-based Government of National Accord (GNA), an aerial attack on the Military Academy in Tripoli killed dozens of Libyan cadets.
-Turkey accused UAE of launching this attack to weaken GNA in its war against the Libyan National Army (LNA), led by General Khalifa Haftar.
-Later, Turkish Defense Minister, Hulusi Akar, in an interview with Al-Jazeera TV, vowed to take revenge at Abu Dhabi leaders, at the proper place and timing.
+In January 2020, one month after Turkey intervened in support of the Tripoli-based Government of National Accord (GNA), an aerial attack on the Military Academy in Tripoli killed dozens of Libyan cadets.
+Turkey accused the UAE of launching this attack to weaken GNA in its war against the Libyan National Army (LNA), led by General Khalifa Haftar.
+Later, Turkish Defense Minister, Hulusi Akar, in an interview with Al-Jazeera TV, vowed to take revenge on Abu Dhabi leaders, at the proper place and time.

 Meanwhile, Saudi Arabia led a regional effort to reconcile between Qatar and the Arab quartet.
 In January 2021, a declaration of reconciliation was signed between Qatar, UAE, Saudi Arabia, Bahrain, and Egypt, in Al-Ula city.
-Since then, the relationship between Cairo and Doha has been moving forward on a steady pace until it reached a peak point last month, when the Egyptian President El-Sisi and Qatari Prince Tamim held a cordially meeting on the margin of Baghdad Regional Summit, on August 28th.
+Since then, the relationship between Cairo and Doha has been moving forward at a steady pace until it reached a peak point last month, when Egyptian President El-Sisi and Qatari Prince Tamim held a cordial meeting on the margin of the Baghdad Regional Summit, on August 28th.

-The conflict between Egypt and Turkey is not as whacking as was the conflict between Turkey and Gulf states, or as was the conflict between Egypt and Qatar.
-Despite that, the reconciliation process between Turkey and Egypt is still stumbling on murky road.
-The core reason why the Turkey Egypt reconciliation is not progressing as it should has nothing to do with their disagreements on Libya, the Mediterranean, or the Muslim Brotherhood.
+The conflict between Egypt and Turkey is not as whacking as the conflict between Turkey and Gulf states, or as the conflict between Egypt and Qatar.
+Despite that, the reconciliation process between Turkey and Egypt is still stumbling on a murky road.
+The core reason why the Turkey-Egypt reconciliation is not progressing as it should has nothing to do with their disagreements on Libya, the Mediterranean, or the Muslim Brotherhood.
 The issue, here, is that the Turkish and the Egyptian political leaders are approaching each other with a raised nose.

-The personal prejudices of the Turkish and the Egyptian leaderships are blinding them.
-None of them wants to appear weak in the eyes of their public citizens, who had been dragged into the state-to-state conflict, through the pitiless media wars that continued to boil between the two countries for more than seven years.
-A large sector of the Egyptian and Turkish public citizens, who are obviously dominated by their emotions not their brains, are watching the reconciliation process as if they are watching a football match; waiting for the loser team to bow and cry on the feet of the winning team.
-Unfortunately, the political leaders cannot free themselves from their citizens’ emotionally-blinded expectations so they can get the reconciliation accomplished, on solid pragmatic basis.
+The personal prejudices of the Turkish and the Egyptian leadership are blinding them.
+None of them wanted to appear weak in the eyes of their public citizens, who had been dragged into the state-to-state conflict, through the pitiless media wars that continued to boil between the two countries for more than seven years.
+A large sector of the Egyptian and Turkish public citizens, who are dominated by their emotions, not their brains, are watching the reconciliation process as if they are watching a football match; waiting for the loser team to bow and cry on the feet of the winning team.
+Unfortunately, political leaders cannot free themselves from their citizens’ emotionally-blinded expectations so they can get the reconciliation accomplished, on a solid pragmatic basis.